German SPD leaders aim to improve on coalition deal with Merkel

-BERLIN (Reuters) - Leading members of Germany’s Social Democrats said on Sunday they would press for improvements to a coalition blueprint agreed with Chancellor Angela Merkel’s conservatives, seeking to win over sceptical party members who can torpedo the deal.
+BERLIN, Jan 14 (Reuters) - Leading members of Germany’s Social Democrats vowed on Sunday to press for improvements to a coalition blueprint they have agreed with Chancellor Angela Merkel’s conservatives, seeking to win over sceptical party members who can torpedo the agreement.

 Social Democrat (SPD) leaders must sell the deal to party members before a congress on Jan.
 21 at which delegates vote on the agreement, clinched on Friday after 25 hours of exploratory talks.
 Only then can they move ahead with formal negotiations.